qwertie/ungglish/index.md

 1. Minimal roots: less than 200 essential words for rudimentary communication
 2. Basic roots: about 1000 more roots, which is sufficient for expressing almost any idea easily.
 You'll be fluent in under six months if you learn 10 roots per day and practice speaking and writing increasingly complicated thoughts.
 3. Extended roots: about 1000 more roots to assist communication with English speakers.
 These include words like _cold_, which is written _deshot_ in the basic vocabulary, _girl_ (= _shikid_), and _ship_ (= _bigboet_).
 Extended roots are not needed for communicating in Ungglish, but may help to shorten sentences.
 A neat thing is that a computer will be able to automatically transform web pages and text files to eliminate (or introduce) extended roots.

+**Note**: Ungglish is incomplete and in-progress, so these numbers are guesstimates.

 Ungglish courses should teach the minimal roots first, then use an immersion teaching style to help the student reach fluency with the basic roots, then teach the extended roots, before finally moving on to teach English.